 For instance, most businesses have an email account like email@example.com to handle their customer queries and complaints.
 More often than not, it will be mentioned on the company’s website, making it one of the easiest ways for customers get their voice heard.

 If you want to build a truly customer centric organization, you should use a tool like Hiver to manage such email accounts.
 Its delegation, tracking, and automation features will help make it easier to manage and respond to customer tickets effectively.

 To become a customer centric organization, every aspect of your company should be aligned with the sole purpose of creating an optimal customer experience.
 For this to materialize, you need to have a motivated team that sees personal gains in customer satisfaction.

-While this is a risky approach, purely because customer satisfaction is hard to measure in clear terms, it can still be made a part of your employee performance management process.
+While measuring customer satisfaction is a relatively new concept, there are a few methods that will help you measure it.
+This way it can still be made a part of your employee performance management process.
 For example, I worked with a web-based startup last year (which had grown to almost 300 employees) which linked the growth of its management layer employees directly with company growth figures and customer feedback.

 When employees have personal stakes in customer satisfaction, their thought process completely changes.
 It creates a company culture where everyone is striving for please the customer and where top performers are not determined only on the basis of sales numbers.

 5. Get Everyone Involved With the Customers

 When you want to create a customer centric culture in your organization, you can’t just focus on your customer services department.
 Everyone needs to get involved and understand what the customers actually want.
 This includes your product development and engineering teams, your sales and services departments, and your company’s key decision makers.

 There are other innovative companies that regularly ask their engineering teams to spend a few hours doing customer support or getting direct customer feedback.
 Some of them identify dissatisfied customers and get them on a conference call with all the key decision makers of the company.